Jiteshiyu/Cards/README.md

-# Cards Project
+# Deckdesign

 ## Overview

-The Cards Project is a responsive web application designed to showcase a collection of visually appealing cards that highlight various elements of nature and wildlife.
+The Deckdesign Project is a responsive web application designed to showcase a collection of visually appealing cards that highlight various elements of nature and wildlife.
 Each card features a striking image accompanied by a title, description, and a call-to-action button.
 This project demonstrates design skills and responsiveness, making it suitable for various devices.

 ## Features